 MHIN 1: Community engagement systems for people from ethnic minority communities to improve access to mental healthcare

-What are we trying to do?
+What were we trying to do?

-Greater Manchester Mental Health NHS Foundation Trust (GMMH) is one of four pilot sites developing and implementing the Patient and Carers Race Equity Framework.
+Greater Manchester Mental Health NHS Foundation Trust (GMMH) was one of four pilot sites developing and implementing the Patient and Carers Race Equity Framework.
 Situated within the anti-racism theme of “National Organisational Competencies”, GMMH commissioned eight organisations from the Black, Asian, and Minority Ethnic Network (BAME) in Manchester to run a series of ‘sounding boards’.
 These sounding boards explored some of the things that made accessing mental health services easier or more difficult for people from BAME communities.

-Together with the Greater Manchester Integrated Care Board (ICB), GMMH has funded 31 Voluntary, Community, and Social Enterprises (VCSEs) to develop innovative, culturally appropriate, community mental health services as part of Culturally Appropriate Services Fund (CASF) to address three priorities from the sounding boards: Inclusive Coproduction, Culturally Appropriate Services, and Inclusive Partnerships.
-A small team consisting of Professor Dawn Edge (Director, EDI Research Unit), Cath Prescott (Head, EDI Team), and Juliana Morimoto (Senior Research Assistant, EDI Research Unit) are doing an evaluation of this fund for two years.
+Together with the Greater Manchester Integrated Care Board (ICB), GMMH funded 31 Voluntary, Community, and Social Enterprises (VCSEs) to develop innovative, culturally appropriate, community mental health services as part of Culturally Appropriate Services Fund (CASF) to address three priorities from the sounding boards:

-Why is this important?
+Why was this important?

 Manchester is one of the most diverse cities in England, with 43% of the population coming from a BAME background.